Skip to main content

 • SMO 7: International Financial Reporting Standards

-Financial reporting standards in the Philippines are adopted under the authority of the Professional Regulatory Board of Accountancy through the Financial and Sustainability Reporting Standards Council and are based on International Financial Reporting Standards.
+Financial reporting standards in the Philippines are adopted under the authority of the Professional Regulatory Board of Accountancy (BOA) through the Financial and Sustainability Reporting Standards Council (FSRSC) and are based on IFRS Accounting Standards issued by the International Accounting Standards Board.

-PICPA supports fulfillment of SMO 7 by providing training, technical guidance, and professional development activities to assist members in understanding and applying financial reporting standards, including updates to IFRS and developments in sustainability reporting following the adoption of IFRS Sustainability Disclosure Standards.
-PICPA supports implementation through seminars, publications, and member engagement on financial reporting and disclosure requirements.
+The Philippine Institute of Certified Public Accountants (PICPA) supports fulfillment of SMO 7 by providing training, technical guidance, and continuing professional development activities to assist members in understanding and applying financial reporting standards, including updates to IFRS Accounting Standards and developments in sustainability reporting following the adoption of IFRS Sustainability Disclosure Standards.
+PICPA supports implementation through seminars, publications, technical updates, and member engagement on financial reporting and disclosure requirements.

 Disclaimer